psvm203/maplestory/README.md

 }
 ```

-When user does not provide the optional date parameter, the `date` field becomes null.
+When user does not provide optional date parameter, `date` field becomes null.

-When character not joined to a guild, the `character_guild_name` field becomes null.
+When character not joined to a guild, `character_guild_name` field becomes null.

 Other fields are not null in any case.